fac29b/recipe-for-success/README.md

 ### Install Dependencies

-npm install dotenv express node nodemailer openai type nodemon
+`npm install dotenv express node nodemailer openai type nodemon`

 ### Setup Environment Variables

 Create a `.env` file in the root directory and add your OpenAI API key and other necessary configurations.

 ### Run the Application

+`npm run devStart`

 ## Usage